vue-excel/code-editor/README.md

 # Miria Code Editor
-This is a little project that was made to practice the concepts of Vue and the concepts of grammars, especifically, the context free grammars for creating a new programming language called **Miria**.
-You can give it a try [here](https://devtony101.github.io/miria-code-editor/).
+This is a project that was made to practice the concepts of Vue and the concepts of grammars, especifically, the context free grammars for creating a new programming language called **Miria**.

 ## Features
 ![Banner](https://github.com/DevTony101/miria-code-editor/blob/main/banner.png)